n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 from the character "Ya" (`U+0A2F`).

 The `CONSONANT_PLACEHOLDER` subclass is used for two special vowel-carrier letters, "Iri"(`U+0A72`) and "Ura" (`U+0A73`).

-Each Gurmukhi independent vowels has the form of the corresponding dependent-vowel sign (matra) attached to a vowel-carrier letter.
-In typical text runs, the "Iri" and "Ura" characters will not appear independently, but they have the status of consonants for shaping purposes.
+Gurmukhi differs from many other Indic scripts in that independent vowels are represented by the standard dependent-vowel marks (matras) attached to a special vowel-carrier character.
+However, because each independent vowel has been assigned its own codepoint by Unicode, the standard `VOWEL_INDEPENDENT` and `VOWEL_DEPENDENT` classifications function normally.

+The vowel carrier "Aira", with no dependent-vowel mark, represents the independent form of the inherent vowel, "A" (`U+0A05`).
+In a sense, this character serves a double function.

+The other two vowel carriers, "Iri" (`U+0A72`) and "Ura" (`U+0A73`) do not normally occur on their own in Gurmukhi syllables, but they may appear as standalone entities, much like marks and other symbols do when they are referenced or displayed as examples.
+To support this use case, the "Iri" and "Ura" characters have the status of consonants for shaping purposes.

 Both subclasses should match tests for consonants, such as when [identifying syllables](#1-identifying-syllables-and-other-sequences), but may